jacobfreedom/optimize-img/README.md

 * Generate a couple of variants (e.g. `balanced` vs `performant`), plug into your engine, see how materials look under real lights.
 * Originals are kept unless you pass `--delete-originals`, so you can iterate safely.

-It **doesn't** replace engine-specific formats (KTX2, BCn…), it's a fast pre-processing / testing step before final import.
+It doesn’t replace engine-specific formats (KTX2, BCn…).
+It’s a fast pre-processing / lookdev step before final import, heavily inspired by how tools like [glTF-Transform](https://gltf-transform.dev/) handle texture workflows.
+I personally use optimize-img tool to iterate heavily on texture resolution downscaling and quality until I hit the best visual result for a given budget and with a certain material.
+Afterwads followed by model/scene optimization of glTF-Transform.

 ---